dvalladaresv/MUVA-Vision-Robotica/_posts/2021-26-02-follow-line.md

    ![Puntos](/MUVA-Vision-Robotica/img/posts/follow-line/curva.png)

    1. If the error is too small (<5 px) or the dispersion is too small(<5 px).
 This indicates that we are dealing with a straight line.
 So we go to twice the optimal speed.
 We give the car a "turbo".
+   > vel = vel_opt*2
    2. If the error is not too large (<20 px) or the dispersion is not too large (<25 px).
 It indicates that we are facing a slightly curved terrain.
 So we can go to the optimal speed.
 This speed has been calculated experimentally.
+   > vel = vel_opt
    3. If the dispersion is between 25 and 40 pixeles.
 This indicates that we are dealing with a medium curve terrain.
 So we adjust the velocity as the optimal velocity minus the error velocity obtained by the PD and it is also weighted by a factor of 0.2.
+   > vel = vel_opt - error_vel*0.2
    4. If the dispersion is between 40 and 60 pixels.
 This is a very curved terrain.
 So we add the same velocity as in the previous case but now the error velocity is multiplied by a factor of 0.3.
+   > vel = vel_opt - error_vel*0.3
    5. If the dispersion is already higher than 60 pixels.
 This is a very steep curve.
 So the speed is calculated as in the previous case but now the error rate is multiplied by 0.5.
+   > vel = vel_opt - error_vel*0.5
    6. If we have lost the line, we try to recover it by turning the car.

 ## Conclusions